Jazzo/Git-Deploy-by-FTP/README.md

 =================

 This shell script deploy a project from a Git repository by FTP using CURL.
-It is only tested on OSX!
+It is only tested on OSX!!

 ## How it works?
 I needed to deploy some projects by FTP because many hosting provider don't provide Git/SSH.
 The only way to deploy is by FTP.